clovvis/NPA/README.md

 sudo python3 npa.py -v 192.168.1.100 -g 192.168.1.1 -i eth0 -o /tmp/my_captures --cleanup-age 12
 -------------------------------------------------------------------------------------------------

-Exemplos de Configuração (Configuration Examples)
-Aqui estão exemplos práticos de configurações para cenários comuns.
-Esses comandos podem ser salvos em scripts shell (ex.: run_npa.sh) para automação.
-Sempre use com permissão explícita na rede.
+Configuration Examples

+Here are practical examples of configurations for common scenarios.
+These commands can be saved in shell scripts (e.g., run_npa.sh) for automation.
+Always use with explicit permission on the network.

-1. Escaneamento de Rede em Wi-Fi (Wireless Setup)
+1. Wi-Fi Network Scan (Wireless Setup)

-Para uma rede Wi-Fi doméstica ou corporativa, escaneie dispositivos ativos:
+For a home or corporate Wi-Fi network, scan for active devices:

 #!/bin/bash
 # run_wifi_scan.sh
 sudo python3 npa.py -i wlan0 --scan-network -o ~/network_scans --cleanup-age 48
 --------------------------------------------------------------------------------

-* Uso: ./run_wifi_scan.sh
+* Usage: ./run_wifi_scan.sh

-* Saída: Lista de IPs/MACs no terminal e log em ~/network_scans/.
+* Output: List of IPs/MACs in the terminal and log in ~/network_scans/.

-2. Captura em Rede Corporativa com Filtro Personalizado (Corporate Network Capture) Intercepte tráfego HTTP/HTTPS de um colega de trabalho (com autorização) e analise com tcpdump focado em portas web:
+2. Corporate Network Capture with Custom Filter

+Intercept HTTP/HTTPS traffic from a coworker (with authorization) and analyze it with tcpdump focused on web ports:

 #!/bin/bash
 # run_corporate_capture.sh